OpaqueGlass/progressBarT-sywidget/README_en_US.md

 ## progress Bar T

-> This document was translated by Google Translate without manual checking.
-The author cannot guarantee the accuracy of the translation results.
+> This document was translated by Google Translate.
 >
 > Note that some text (such as date) is not internationalized.

-> Current Version: v0.1.6 **Enhancement** Ignore the fetch error caused by computer hibernate;

 > Siyuan note widget showing the progress bar.